This post was last updated on 9/1/2019

 Fix the Validate PHP Error in Visual Studio Code

-Note that I’m using Windows.
-If you’re on a Mac, the UI might be a little different.
+Note that I’m using Windows 10.
+If you’re on a Mac, things will be different.

 Here’s what you need to do: